Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 Our deployment to GitHub Pages posed several unexpected challenges which will be discussed in detail later.

-## This blog's design
+## Design

-This blog is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) built with TypeScript and Vite.
-It renders markdown blog posts with client-side routing, topic filtering, working internal post and section links, and light/dark theme toggling.
+This blog is a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) built with TypeScript and a highly customized Vite config.
+It renders markdown blog posts with client-side routing, topic filtering, internal post/section links, and light/dark theme toggling.

 ### Architecture